Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 Supplements That Can Help:

-- Omega 3 fatty acids which play a great role in the restoration of moisture.
-The inclusion of supplements or foods rich in the Omega 3 fatty acids like cod liver oil, tuna, salmon, and sardines, can decrease the symptoms of eye irritation by around 60% where the problem is caused by the decrease of tear production.(1) I take Jarrow Formulas EPA-DHA Balance.
-These are from a brand I trust and each "soft gel" capsule contains 600 mg of Omega 3.
+- Omega 3 fatty acids play a great role in the restoration of moisture.
+The inclusion of supplements or foods rich in the Omega 3 fatty acids like cod liver oil, tuna, salmon, and sardines, can decrease the symptoms of eye irritation by around 60%, where the problem is caused by the decrease in tear production.(1) I take Jarrow Formulas EPA-DHA Balance.
+These are from a brand I trust, and each "soft gel" capsule contains 600 mg of Omega 3.
 I am also taking them because I read that they help the brain and heart to function.
 At 60 years young, I feel I need all the help I can get!

 Try Using a Humidifier

 If the problem occurs in the dry seasonal allergy months, you can use a humidifier to add moisture to the air.
 This can drastically reduce the dryness as well as the dust or pollen floating in the atmosphere.
 Humidifiers are not expensive, and portable units can bring huge benefits, especially if you use one in your bedroom at night whilst you sleep.

 Soothing Remedies for Itchy, Burning Eyes